Oneiroid syndrome: Catatonic disorder due to oneiroid syndrome

 Patients may experience profound disorientation, not only regarding place and time but also about their own identity and personality.

 Aetiology and Course

 Oneiroid syndrome often presents as an acute episode of schizophrenia, typically lasting a few days to weeks.
-Early signs include sleep disturbances and escalating anxiety, which rapidly progress to confusion and vivid derealisation.
+Early signs include sleep disturbances and escalating anxiety, which rapidly progress to confusion and vivid derealization.
 This state serves as the foundation for unsystematic and fragmented delusions, often accompanied by strong emotional responses such as amazement or ecstasy.

 Over time, patients may develop catatonic symptoms, alternating between stupor and agitation.
 The psychosis generally resolves gradually, with hallucinations disappearing first, while catatonic behaviours may persist longer.
 After recovery, patients may recall fragments of their psychotic experiences but often have amnesia regarding real-world events during the episode.

 Oneiroid states can also be associated with Kandinsky-Clérambault syndrome, particularly in individuals with paranoid schizophrenia.

 Prognosis

 Oneiroid catatonia is considered one of the more favourable forms of schizophrenic psychosis.
 Spontaneous recovery is common, and with appropriate treatment, patients typically recover without significant long-term personality changes.
 Residual delusions may persist briefly after the episode, but complications are minimal.